Foreign policy of the United States: International law

+International agreements, sometimes also collectively referred to as treaties, can also be entered into by other mechanisms, though they have different legal implications than Senate-ratified treaties.
+The president can unilaterally make executive agreements.
+Under the Supreme Court decisions United States v.
+Pink (1942) and Reid v.
+Covert (1957), these have the force of law only to the degree they were made by exercising a power in the scope of the president's authority.

+Congressional-executive agreements are commonly used to enshrine the provisions of an international compact into federal law.
+Under this procedure, the executive branch negotiates the language, which is then approved by Congress and signed by the President as a regular piece of legislation, only requiring a simple majority of both houses.
+This procedure has been upheld by federal courts, though some scholars question its constitutionality because it bypasses the explicit Senate ratification procedure spelled out for treaties.

 The State Department has taken the position that the Vienna Convention on the Law of Treaties represents established law.
 Following ratification, the United States incorporates treaty law into the body of U.S. federal law.
 As a result, Congress can modify or repeal treaties after they are ratified.
 This can overrule an agreed-upon treaty obligation even if that is seen as a violation of the treaty under international law.
 Several U.S. court rulings confirmed this understanding, including Supreme Court decisions in Paquete Habana v. the United States (1900), and Reid v.
 Covert (1957), as well as a lower court ruling in Garcia-Mir v.
 Meese (1986).
 As a result of the Reid v.
 Covert decision, the United States adds a reservation to the text of every treaty that says in effect that the United States intends to abide by the treaty but that if the treaty is found to be in violation of the Constitution, the United States legally is then unable to abide by the treaty since the American signature would be ultra vires.